The Ultimate Amazon Keyword Research Guide

 - Premium Content

 The Differences Between Google Keywords and Amazon Keywords

 Google is not the ultimate king in the search engine space.
 According to one of Bloom’s Research studies, well over 50% of online shoppers start their customer journey by researching products on Amazon.
 The same study reveals that 90% of online shoppers check Amazon for a product even if they originally find it on some other website.

 While Amazon’s and Google’s search engines serve the same purpose, the mechanisms that stand in their core are completely different.
 The same premise of using keywords for ranking is present in both.
 So where do they differ?
 Let’s discuss Amazon SE and Google Search Engine Optimization (SEO).

 Clicks and Conversions – This is the biggest difference between Google and Amazon SEO.
 The difference comes from the algorithm’s design.
 A9 was developed for selling products.
 On the other hand, Google’s search engine algorithm was developed for selling ads.
 In other words, they use completely different metrics for ranking.

-The Google ranking methodology takes into the account relevancy - the more relevant your page is to the keywords a user inputs, the higher it gets ranked.
+The Google ranking methodology takes into account relevancy – the more relevant your page is to the keywords a user input, the higher it gets ranked.
 To assess this, Google analyzes:

 - The number of clicks your website or particular page receives (traffic);